3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Introduction

 Recently, the networks operating only in the spatial domain have emerged with the widespread use of autoencoders in medical imaging \cite{7836672}.
 First, an autoencoder maps the input to the hidden representation.
 Then, it maps this hidden representation back to the reconstruction vector.
-Denoising autocoders are autocoders that take a stochastic approach \cite{vincent2008extracting}.
 Residual connections are widely preferred in denoising and reconstruction networks to model the differences between the input image and ground truth.
 In addition, overfitting can be prevented and a faster learning process obtained with residual connections.
-Residual encoder-decoder convolutional neural networks (RED-CNN) model has been proposed by combining autocoders and residual connections for low-dose CT reconstruction \cite{chen2017low}.
+Residual encoder-decoder convolutional neural networks (RED-CNN) model has been proposed by combining autoencoders and residual connections for low-dose CT reconstruction \cite{chen2017low}.
 Network models designed for one imaging problem can be used for another.
-The U-Net is normally created for image segmentation \cite{ronneberger2015u}, but it is also used for inverse imaging problems \cite{baguer2020computed,jin2017deep}.
-The image size is reduced by half in each layer and the number of feature maps extracted is doubled in U-Net type networks.
+Although U-Net is normally created for medical image segmentation \cite{ronneberger2015u}, it is also used for inverse imaging problems \cite{baguer2020computed,jin2017deep}.
+The image size is reduced by half and the number of feature maps extracted is doubled in each layer at U-Net type networks.
 The FBP Conv-Net model, which enhances the images obtained with FBP has expanded the coverage of deep learning models in medical imaging.
-An U-Net like network has been chosen and the modeling of the artifacts created in the sparse view FBP by U-Net is provided with the residual connection which connects the input to the output \cite{jin2017deep}.
+A U-Net like network has been chosen and the modeling of the artifacts created in the sparse view FBP by U-Net is provided with the residual connection which connects the input to the output \cite{jin2017deep}.